✅ 1. What is a Java Bean (Simplified)

 ๐ Step 2: Use this bean in another class

-๐ Now, when you run the Spring Boot app and open http://localhost:8080/hello
+๐ Now, when you run the Spring Boot app and open http://localhost:8080/hello, it shows:

 ๐ง Summary